hanwenzhang123/fullstack-note/mock/README.md

 debounce
 - setTimeout
+- continuously execute when event change ends, only execute once after event change stop
 - like a search bar, you enter text, once yoou finish, wait for the timer done, it will send the request only one time to UI after the time period
-- like we post comments everytime triggers a hard delay, then reset the timer to 100 again
-- “group” multiple sequential calls in a single one.
+- “group” multiple sequential calls in a single one, only send the final one
 ```js
 func fetchAPI ... const debouncedFunc = _.debounce(fetchAPI, 100) //shorter than a 100
 onUserInput => {